 A drip irrigation manifold is designed to convert a 1/2" sprinkler riser into a drip irrigation system.
 The drip irrigation manifold may be incorporated into a new system, or used to convert an existing sprinkler riser to a multi-outlet drip irrigation system.
 Retrofitting a conventional sprinkler riser to a water-saving drip irrigation system requires a few simple steps including evaluation of the areas to be watered and selection of the best method to water.
 The most suitable uses for a multi-outlet drip irrigation manifold are shrubs, trees, roses, pots or individual plants that can be irrigated more efficiently using a drip irrigation system.

-- First, we recommend using the four-outlet manifold in an area where the plants are close to the sprinkler riser you are replacing.
+- First, we recommend using the 4-outlet manifold in an area where the plants are close to the sprinkler riser you are replacing.
 We recommend using shorter lengths of micro tubing, not exceeding six to eight feet from the riser, to allow for easy maintenance.

 - Make sure that the output of the manifold is sufficient to cover the plants in the area close to the sprinkler riser.